Improwised/kb.repairrabbit.github.io/content/tickets/How-to-review-all-the-tickets-for-all-the-stores.md

 +++

-You can review all the tickets for the selected branch or for all the stores (if applicable) together.
+You can review all the tickets for the selected branch or for all branches (if applicable) together.

-To view tickets of all stores
+To view tickets of all stores:

-"Tickets"
+Click "Tickets"
 ![How to review all the tickets for all the stores?](/images/tickets/ how_can_i_review_all_the_tickets_for_all_the_branches/go_to_tickets.png)

-“all branches” from the top right corner.
+Select “All branches” from the top right corner
 ![How to review all the tickets for all the stores?](/images/tickets/ how_can_i_review_all_the_tickets_for_all_the_branches/select_all_branches.png)

-You will get summary of all the tickets from all the stores.
+You will get summary of all the tickets from all the stores
 ![How to review all the tickets for all the branches?](/images/tickets/ how_can_i_review_all_the_tickets_for_all_the_branches/summary_all_branches.png)